Rachel’s Network

 Catalyst Award

-The Rachel’s Network Catalyst Award celebrates women of color who are building a healthier, safer, and more just world.
-The 2023 application cycle will open in early April.
-Check back soon!
+The Rachel’s Network Catalyst Award celebrates mid-career women of color who are building a healthier, safer, and more just world.
+2024 applications are open!
+Submit your application by March 17 for consideration.

 Illustration by Sophie Sarkar